martin67/adventofcode/src/main/doc/aoc2017/Day3SpiralMemory.md

 ```
 What is the **first value written** that is **larger** than your puzzle input?

+Your puzzle answer was 279138.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Your puzzle input is still 277678.
+Your puzzle input was 277678.